DataSeer/dataseer-ml/Readme.md

 ## Training

-The DataSeer dataset is a manual collection of all dataset introduction contexts for 2000 articles, classified into the taxonomy of data types developed at the Dataseer [ResearchDataWiki](http://wiki.dataseer.io/doku.php).
+The DataSeer dataset is a manual collection of all dataset introduction contexts for 2000 Open Access articles from PLOS, classified into the taxonomy of data types developed at the Dataseer [ResearchDataWiki](http://wiki.dataseer.io/doku.php).
+It contains 21,041 manually classified/annotated sentences about datasets.

 # Build